OpenImageAnalysisGroup/MCCCS/mcccs_docs/docs/app_exp.md

 ### Hyper-spectral example 1 - classification
 ***
 This example shows an application for a multi-labeled segmentation onan airbone hyper-spectral image data set.
-Here partly pre-classifiedground-truth image masks are used to train a supervised Random Forestclassifier.Afterprocessing,thesegmentationresult,namedclassified.png is stored in the experiment sub folder (stack_images→ dc).
+Here partly pre-classifiedground-truth image masks are used to train a supervised Random Forestclassifier.Afterprocessing,thesegmentationresult,namedclassified.png is stored in the experiment sub folder (stack_images → dc).

 ### Hyper-spectral example 2 - clustering
 ***